Small Cabin Picture

 Small Cabin Heating

-Small Cabin Heating... in the Fall Image I love to go to my small wilderness cabin in the fall.
-Sometimes quite late in the fall.
+Small Cabin Heating... in the Fall Image I love going to my small wilderness cabin in the fall - sometimes quite late in the fall.
 The forest colors are outstanding!
-Smell of fallen leaves and camp fire...
-Definitely my kind of time.
+The smell of fallen leaves and a camp fire...
+My idea of a good time.

 Also, no summer heat and humidity.
 And the best part - no bugs!

-So the question is - how to keep you small cabin warm during cold night?
+So the question is, how do I keep my small cabin warm during a cold night?

 Wood Stove

-Small Cabin Heating Wood Stove Image I believe the best heating option for the small wilderness cabin is a wood stove.
-Especially when there is lots of free firewood around on your property.
+Small Cabin Heating Wood Stove Image For me, the best heating option for the small wilderness cabin is a wood stove - especially when there is a lot of free firewood on your property.

-Besides, I like smell of firewood on the fall.
+Besides, I like the smell of firewood in the fall.

-(Also, since I do not use electricity service at my small cabin property, I can't use electrical heaters).
+(Also, since I do not have electricity service at my small cabin property, I can't use electrical heaters).

 Wood Stove Safety

-The important thing about using wood stove inside the small cabin is fire safety (and safety regulations).
+The important thing about using a wood stove inside your small cabin is fire safety (and safety regulations).

 The actual space requirements depend on the wood stove design and vary from model to model.